 One cannot realise God without entering SAMADHI.
 This is possible only when one's mind is completely free from delusion.
 The whole creation dissolves when one unites with the Supreme fully.

-In other words, the knowledge of the oneness of JIVA and PARAMATMAN is SAMADHI.
+In other words, the knowledge of the oneness of JIVA (individual soul) and PARAMATMAN (Supreme Soul) is SAMADHI.